 Electroplating wastewater refers to wastewater generated during the surface electroplating process that contains pollutants such as metal ions, organic matter, acids and alkalis.
 It has complex ingredients and strong toxicity, and is harmful to the environment and human health.
+Therefore, it is necessary to select appropriate treatment methods according to the specific composition and concentration of wastewater to ensure that the wastewater treatment effect meets the discharge standards and protects the environment and human health.

-1. pH: pH value is an important indicator to measure the acidity and alkalinity of wastewater.
+pH value is an important indicator to measure the acidity and alkalinity of wastewater.
 By monitoring the pH value, the pH value in the wastewater treatment process can be effectively controlled, the treatment efficiency can be improved, and environmental pollution can be reduced.
 According to the discharge requirements of electroplating wastewater, the pH value should range from 6 to 9 pH.

-4. Chemical oxygen demand (COD): COD is a key indicator for measuring the degree of organic pollution in water bodies.
+COD is a key indicator for measuring the degree of organic pollution in water bodies.
 Monitoring COD helps to assess the degree of wastewater pollution, adjust treatment process parameters, and thus improve wastewater treatment efficiency and reduce treatment costs, thereby achieving effective wastewater treatment and environmental protection.
 Usually, the COD discharge standard for electroplating plant wastewater is ≤1000mg/L.

-5. Biochemical oxygen demand (BOD): BOD is a key indicator of the biodegradability of organic matter in wastewater.
+BOD is a key indicator of the biodegradability of organic matter in wastewater.
 Monitoring BOD helps to evaluate the biodegradability of organic matter in wastewater, the degree of pollution and the effect of biological treatment, and provides an important basis for adjusting treatment process parameters to achieve effective wastewater treatment and environmental protection.
 Usually, the BOD discharge standard for electroplating plant wastewater is ≤300mg/L.

 Rm.
 1208, Building B, Huixin IBC, No. 1 Zhang Bayi Road, High-tech Zone, Xi'an, Shaanxi, China